erjank/teaching/motivation.md

 > **Never Learn Alone**
 >
-> One way to support at-risk learners of all kinds is to have people
+> One way to support learners who have been subject to systematic
+> exclusion or discrimination (overt or otherwise) is to have people
 > sign up for workshops in small teams rather than as individuals.
 If
 > an entire lab group comes, or if attendees are drawn from the same
 > (or closely-related) disciplines, everyone in the room will know in
 > advance that they will be with at least a few people they trust,
 > which increases the chances of them actually coming.
 It also helps
-> after the workshop: if people come with their labmates, they can
+> after the workshop: if people come with their friends or colleagues,
-> work together to implement what they've learned.
+> they can work together to implement what they've learned.
-> FIXME: define "at-risk learners" as those who have been on the
-> receiving end of systematic discrimination.

 ## Impostor Syndrome